Background Briefing – the mherv project.

 5 Because this work is shared among Rotary clubs along the route, it isn’t an onerous task.
 Rotary clubs are always keen to have an opportunity to make a contribution in their own community.

 6 A team of six Rotarians with appropriate expertise is managing the project.
 One is a retired Rural Medical Practitioner.
-With RN Nicole he will oversee the testing procedures.
+With the RN he oversees the testing procedures.
 Others will supervise the production of marketing resources like posters to be displayed in pubs and other public places.
 Stories and associated pictures will be written for use by local newspapers.
-Press releases and in time, even videos and a short documentary will be produced that can be used by local tv stations and be seen on u-tube.
+Press releases and in time, even videos and a short documentary will be produced that can be used by local TV stations and be seen on YouTube.
 The management team will also supervise the constant updating of the website.

 On the 24th August 2017, mherv headed out into the western districts of NSW.
-And after a Christmas/New Year break, will visit closer to coastal regions of the state, concluding the first tour in May 2018 in Wellington.
+And after a Christmas/New Year break, visited centres closer to coastal regions of the state.
+The first tour concluded in May 2018 in Wellington.

 Hopefully, while rural men don’t find time for check-ups, this history is going to become a never-ending story.
 Rotary across the world has almost eradicated polio from the face of the earth. mherv’s tyre-tracks may yet be seen in other states of Australia, and perhaps beyond.

 Note: mherv still needs to raise funds to cover running costs, maintenance and the replenishment of medical testing consumables.
-On the website home page are details of a Rotary bank account into which donations may be transferred to make a contribution.
+On the website home page are details of how you can make a donation for the continuation of this life saving work.